ozihler/teamsmells/chapters/The-Dogmatist.md

 * "We need stateful domain models everywhere", even in simple CRUD applications.

 ## How does it happen?
-* Black and white thinking.
+* Black and white thinking patterns.
 * Lack of experience in the field.
 * Burned by a previous project and now overcompensating.